bagdeabhishek/bagdeabhishek.github.io/musings/delegating-tasks-to-smaller-models-without-losing-quality/index.md

 **What it does not solve well**
 - Requires more sophisticated instrumentation and step-level confidence signals.

 Recent papers such as **SMART**, **Route-and-Reason**, and **Router-R1** point in this direction.
-They are early signs that the field is moving from “which model answers?” toward “which parts require the strongest model?”
+They are early signs that the field is moving from "which model answers?" toward "which parts require the strongest model?"

 #### 6. Token-level collaboration and speculative decoding
 This is the cleanest theoretical example of small-large tandem collaboration.